Billy1900/Awesome-Machine-Learning/README.md

 Computer Vision has become ubiquitous in our society, with applications in search, image understanding, apps, mapping, medicine, drones, and self-driving cars.
 First, I write [a whole overview](CV/readme.md) of Computer Vision, simple but comprehensive.
 For visual explanation, [CNN explainer](https://github.com/poloclub/cnn-explainer) is a good work to tell you the function of different layers.
 And courses I have learned, [CS231n: Convolutional Neural Networks for Visual Recognition](http://cs231n.stanford.edu/) is an excellent course from Standford, all free.

 ## 6. Machine learning on graphs--Graph Neural Network (GNN)
-There is [blog](https://github.com/Billy1900/GNN-Learning-and-Integration) which might help you get into GNN.
+Recently, Graph Neural Network (GNN) has gained increasing popularity in various domains, including social network, knowledge graph, recommender system, and even life science.
+The power of GNN in modeling the dependencies between nodes in a graph enables the breakthrough in the research area related to graph analysis.
+This article aims to introduce the basics of Graph Neural Network and two more advanced algorithms, DeepWalk and GraphSage.
+There is a [Blog GNN-Learning](https://github.com/Billy1900/GNN-Learning-and-Integration) which might help you get into GNN deeply.

 ## 7. Reinforcement learning
 - [CS234: Reinforcement Learning Winter 2019](https://www.youtube.com/playlist?list=PLoROMvodv4rOSOPzutgyCTapiGlY2Nd8u): This is a video version of the course and the [notes](https://github.com/tallamjr/stanford-cs234)